Kaua`i is one of the only easily-accessible places in the world where people of any physical ability can witness Laysan albatross in person.

 Free binoculars on loan at visitor center

 Closed Sunday, Monday and major holidays

-Other native bird species at KPNWR, depending on season: red-footed booby, great frigatebird, Hawaiian goose (nēnē), wedge-tailed shearwater, white-tailed tropicbird, red-tailed tropicbird
+Other native bird species at KPNWR (some depending on season): red-footed booby, great frigatebird, Hawaiian goose (nēnē), wedge-tailed shearwater, white-tailed tropicbird, red-tailed tropicbird